Have you ever wondered what a medical device audit is like?

 Back in the hotel, I spent some time in front of the TV to recover.
 However, my audit trail needs some dedication to document today's records.
 As open topics arise, it's a daily necessity, and I can follow up tomorrow.
 My work ends today around midnight… oh, my dear.

-Day 2 and 3 can be described as Déjà-vu of the previous audit day: questions, shreds of evidence, and discussions all over the place.
+Day 2 and 3 can be described as Déjà-vu of the previous medical device audit day: questions, shreds of evidence, and discussions all over the place.

 The atmosphere during the audit is good.
 There is enough coffee and food in the room to keep us going, and they even start to understand my black humor.